Spice Girls: 2007–2008: Return of the Spice Girls and Greatest Hits

 The Spice Girls' comeback single, "Headlines (Friendship Never Ends)", was announced as the official Children in Need charity single for 2007 and was released 5 November.
 The first public appearance on stage by the Spice Girls occurred at the Victoria's Secret Fashion Show, where they performed two songs, 1998 single "Stop" and the lead single from their greatest hits album, "Headlines (Friendship Never Ends)".
 The show was filmed by CBS on 15 November 2007 for broadcast on 4 December 2007.
 They also performed both songs live for the BBC Children in Need telethon on 16 November 2007 from Los Angeles.
-The release of "Headlines (Friendship Never Ends)" peaked at number eleven on the UK Singles Chart, making it the group's lowest-charting British single to date.
+The release of "Headlines (Friendship Never Ends)" peaked at number eleven on the UK Singles Chart.
 The album peaked at number two on the UK Albums Chart.
-On 1 February 2008, it was announced that due to personal and family commitments their tour would come to an end in Toronto on 26 February 2008, meaning that tour dates in Beijing, Hong Kong, Shanghai, Sydney, Cape Town and Buenos Aires were cancelled.
+On 1 February 2008, it was announced that owing to personal and family commitments their tour would come to an end in Toronto on 26 February 2008, meaning that tour dates in Beijing, Hong Kong, Shanghai, Sydney, Cape Town and Buenos Aires were cancelled.

 The tour was the highest-grossing concert act of 2007–2008, measured as the twelve months ending in April 2008.
 It produced $107.2 million in ticket sales and merchandising, with sponsorship and ad deals bringing the total to $200 million.
 The tour's 17-night sellout stand at the O_{2} Arena in London was the highest-grossing engagement of the year, netting £16.5 million (US$33 million) and drawing an audience of 256,647, winning the 2008 Billboard Touring Award for Top Boxscore.
 The group's comeback also netted them several other awards, including the Capital Music Icon Award, the Glamour Award for Best Band, and the Vodafone Live Music Award for Best Live Return, the last of which saw them beat out acts such as Led Zeppelin and the Sex Pistols.